neokloud/neo-lab/scenarios/Practice_Question_08_Network_Policy/intro.md

-# NetworkPolicy Egress Control
+# NetworkPolicy: Restrict Frontend to Backend Communication

-You are working in a Kubernetes cluster.
+You are working on a Kubernetes cluster that contains two namespaces:

-The namespace `payments` already contains a **default-deny egress NetworkPolicy**, meaning no outbound traffic is allowed unless explicitly permitted.

-Pods running payment workloads are labeled:

-`app: payments`
+* `frontend`
+* `backend`

-A Redis database is running inside the same namespace and is exposed through the Service:
+Pods running in the `frontend` namespace use the label `app: frontend`.

-`redis-svc.payments.svc.cluster.local`
+Pods running in the `backend` namespace use the label `app: backend` and expose an application listening on `TCP 80`.

-## Task
+## Requirement

-Configure networking so that pods labeled `app=payments` can:

-* connect **only** to Redis pods
+Configure a Kubernetes NetworkPolicy so that:

+* Only Pods labeled `app: frontend`
+* From the `frontend` namespace
+* Are allowed to access Pods labeled `app: backend`
-* communicate **only within** the `payments` namespace
+* In the `backend` namespace
-* use **TCP port `6379`**
+* Using `TCP 80`

-No other egress traffic must be allowed.
+All other incoming traffic to backend Pods must remain blocked.

+Apply the most suitable NetworkPolicy to satisfy this requirement.